Eujenz/eujenz.github.io/content/about.md

 - **Implemented CAPA Procedures**: Developed and managed CAPA processes to address product deviations and ensure compliance with quality standards, contributing to continuous improvement in quality management.
 - **Developed New Sterile Production Line**: Led the design and implementation of a new sterile production line, including the qualification and validation of purified water systems and clean room HVAC systems, in accordance with ISO 22519, ISO 14644, and USP standards.
 - **Digitized Team Collaboration**: Introduced Trello for cloud-based task management, transitioning from paper-based systems and reducing manual reporting by 50%.
-- **Automation & Digital Tools**: Utilized Python to automate quality control processes and streamline workflows, enhancing overall efficiency.
+- **Automation & Productivity Tools**: Utilized Python and productivity tools to automate quality control processes and streamline workflows, enhancing overall efficiency.

 #### Pharmacist | An-Xin Pharmacy | 2016 - 2018